 And while this is really exciting, it’s just a little daunting too!
 That’s one of the reasons why I started PT Pioneer.
-I wanted a portal to help those of you who want to make it in the fitness world but are intimidated by the huge amount of different career paths that you could take.
+I wanted a portal to help those of you who want to make it in the fitness world but are intimidated by the many different career paths you could take.

 While my site has a personal trainer focus, I have also covered a range of other careers available out there.
 The thing is, with most of them, coming from a personal trainer background can be a huge advantage.

-And that’s why I think that if you want to make it in the world of fitness, starting out as a personal trainer not only gives you an exceptional knowledge base, to begin with, but also an excellent grounding to expand further from that point onwards.
+And that’s why I think that if you want to make it in the world of fitness, starting out as a personal trainer gives you an exceptional knowledge base and an excellent grounding to expand further from that point onward.

-It also teaches you the fundamentals of working with a variety of different clients, all with different needs, expectations and ultimately, goals.
+It also teaches you the fundamentals of working with various clients, all with different needs, expectations, and, ultimately, goals.
 It really covers all the bases of the fitness world in my book.

 But one of the main reasons I suggest to people who chat with me about becoming a personal trainer is the fact that it’s a privileged position in which you can deliver so many unique benefits to each individual you work with.

-These are in no particular order and not one is better than any other.
-These are just the straight-up unique benefits that you as a personal trainer can offer your clients.
+These are in no particular order and no one is better.
+These are just the unique benefits you can offer your clients as a personal trainer.